Azure-Samples/azure-sql-db-vector-search/README.md

 The RAG pattern is a powerful way to generate text using a pre-trained language model and a retrieval mechanism.
 The [Retrieval Augmented Generation](./Retrieval-Augmented-Generation) folder contains a sample that demonstrates how to use the RAG pattern with Azure SQL and Azure OpenAI, using Python notebooks.

+### Entity Framework Core

+If you are using .NET EF Core, you can use the [Entity-Framework-Core](./Entity-Framework-Core) sample to see how to use the new vector functions in your application.

 ## Resources

 - [Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)